Klipper3d/klipper/docs/Measuring_Resonances.md

     100, 100, 20  # an example
 ```

-#### Configure MPU-6000/9000 series With PICO
+#### Configure MPU-6000/9000 series with Pico

-PICO I2C is set to 400000 on default.
-Simply add the following to the
+Pico I2C will be set to 400000 by the mpu9250 option.
+Simply add the following
-printer.cfg:
+to the printer.cfg:

 ```
 [mcu pico]
-serial: /dev/serial/by-id/<your PICO's serial ID>
+serial: /dev/serial/by-id/<your Pico's serial ID>

 [mpu9250]
 i2c_mcu: pico